apache/shenyu/shenyu-plugin/shenyu-plugin-agent-gateway/README.md

 ```

 `trafficType` is required and must be exactly `LLM`. `responseRequestId` is an
 optional boolean and defaults to `false`.
+Admin rejects unknown fields,
-Unknown fields, malformed JSON, and
+malformed JSON, missing required fields, invalid field types, and unsupported
+traffic types before saving or importing an `agentGateway` rule handle.
+At
+runtime, unknown fields in existing configurations are logged and ignored for
+forward compatibility.
+Malformed JSON, missing required fields, invalid field
-unsupported traffic types are rejected as server configuration errors before
+types, and unsupported traffic types return HTTP 500 because they are server-side
-the downstream chain is called.
+configuration errors.
+A selector with `continued=false` has no
+rule handle, so this plugin passes it through without creating a context.

 When enabled, the response contains the gateway-generated
 `X-Shenyu-Agent-Request-Id` header.
 A client-provided value with the same name